aimenabdulaziz/Compilers/frontend/README.md

-# Lexical Analyzer and Parser
+# Lexical Analyzer, Parser, and Sentiment Analysis for MiniC

-This directory contains the Lex and Yacc files for building a compiler for the MiniC language, a simplified subset of the C programming language.
+This directory contains the Lex, Yacc, and Sentiment Analysis files for building a compiler for the MiniC language, a simplified subset of the C programming language.

 ## Usage